jiantaoyuNWAFU/MultiDMPcaller/docs/Troubleshooting.md

 - first five lines of representative input files;
 - replicate counts and methylation contexts;
 - available memory and free disk space;
-- whether the problem persists with `--threads 1`;
+- whether the problem persists with `--processes 1`;
 - whether it persists with `--skip-dmr` or `--skip-window`;
 - whether the Python or C++ DMR engine was used.